AlexXanderGrib/node-tdlib/docs/api/classes/index.types.default._AsyncApi.md

 ▸ **getWebAppUrl**(`parameters`): `Promise`<[`httpUrl`](../modules/index.types.default.md#httpurl-1)\>

-Returns an HTTPS URL of a Web App to open after keyboardButtonTypeWebApp or inlineQueryResultsButtonTypeWebApp button is pressed
+Returns an HTTPS URL of a Web App to open from the side menu, a keyboardButtonTypeWebApp button, an inlineQueryResultsButtonTypeWebApp button, or an internalLinkTypeSideMenuBot link

 #### Parameters